-- 2. Find the section set CATALINA_OPTS=%CATALINA_OPTS% (this is set JAVA_OPTS=%JAVA_OPTS% in Confluence 5.5 and earlier) - 3.
-Refer to the list of parameters below.
+- 1. Edit the <installation-directory>/bin/setenv.bat file. - 2.
+Find the section set CATALINA_OPTS=%CATALINA_OPTS% (this is JAVA_OPTS=%JAVA_OPTS% in Confluence 5.5 and earlier) - 3.
+Refer to the list of parameters in Recognized System Properties.

-1 Add all parameters in a space-separated list.
+Add all parameters in a space-separated list.
 Make sure to keep the string %CATALINA_OPTS% in place.

-Windows Service
+Windows service

-There are two ways to configure system properties when you Start Confluence Automatically on Windows as a Service, either via command line or in the Windows Registry
+There are two ways to configure system properties when you Start Confluence Automatically on Windows as

-Setting Properties for Windows Services via Command Line
+Setting properties for Windows services via command line

-To set properties for Windows Services via a command line:
+To set properties for Windows services via a command line:

-1. Identify the name of the service that Confluence is installed as in Windows (Go to Control Panel > Ad ministrative Tools > Services):
+Identify the name of the service that Confluence is installed as in Windows (Go to Control Panel > Ad ministrative Tools > Services):